 On April 4, 2016, the Company received clearance from the U.S. Food and Drug Administration ("FDA") to market its Ekso GT robotic exoskeleton for use in the treatment of individuals with hemiplegia due to stroke, individuals with spinal cord injuries at levels T4 to L5, and individuals with spinal cord injuries at levels of T3 to C7 (ASIA D), in accordance with the device's labeling.
+On July 19, 2016, the Company received clearance from the FDA to expand/clarify the indications and labeling to expressly include individuals with hemiplegia due to stroke who have upper extremity function of at least 4/5 in only one arm.
+The Company's prior cleared indications for use statement required that individuals with hemiplegia due to stroke have upper extremity function of at least 4/5 in both arms.

 The Company believes that prior to April 4, 2016, the Company's Ekso GT robotic exoskeleton had been appropriately marketed in the United States as a Class I 510(k) exempt Powered Exercise Equipment device since February 2012.
 On June 26, 2014, the FDA announced the creation of a new product classification for Powered Exoskeleton devices.
 On October 21, 2014, the FDA published the summary for the new Powered Exoskeleton classification and designated it as being Class II, which requires the clearance of a 510(k) notice.
 On October 21, 2014, concurrent with the FDA's publication of the reclassification of Powered Exoskeleton devices, the FDA issued the Company an "Untitled Letter" which informed the Company in writing of the agency's belief that this new product classification applied to the Ekso GT device.
 On December 24, 2014, the Company filed a 510(k) notice for the Ekso robotic exoskeleton which was accepted by the FDA for substantive review on July 29, 2015.
-As discussed above, the Company received FDA clearance to market the Ekso GT in accordance with the devise's labeling on April 4, 2016.
+As discussed above, the Company received FDA clearance to market the Ekso GT in accordance with the device's labeling on April 4, 2016.